wp-plugins/just-custom-fields/readme.txt

 * Checkbox (single and multiple)
 * Textarea (you can use editor light for it)
 * Date Picker\*
-* Upload Media (for uploading files and images)
+* Upload Media (for upload files and images)
-* Fields Group (for table data)
+* Fields Group (for grouped textual data)
+* Table
-* Related Content (to connect with another Post/Page or Custom Post Type)\*
+* Related Content (to set relation to another Post/Page or Custom Post Type)\*

 _\*NOTE: Available **only** for WordPress 3.1+ (Related Content field works in Select mode).
 WordPress 3.0.\* has old  jQuery/jQuery UI versions and they are not compatible with DatePicker and Autocomplete fields._

-**IMPORTANT** In version 1.3 we added new functions which can be used in theme templates to print Upload Media fields content.
-Read more about it at plugins home page: http://justcoded.com/just-labs/just-custom-fields-for-wordpress-plugin/
+**IMPORTANT** In version 1.3 added new functions to use in theme templates to print Upload Media fields content.
+Read more about it on plugins home page: http://justcoded.com/just-labs/just-custom-fields-for-wordpress-plugin/

 **IMPORTANT** Starting from version 1.4 all fields machine names (slug) will be started from underscore ('_').
-This prevents appearing them in standard WordPress Custom fields meta box.
+This prevent appearing them in standard WordPress Custom fields meta box.

+**EXPERIMENTAL FEATURES**

+Starting from v2.0b we have new experimental features:

+* Ability to set Fields Settings global if you have MultiSite.
+So you can set them once, without copying all settings to every new site.
+* Ability to save Fields Settings to file system.
+Directly in the theme.
+We expect this option will be popular among the developers.
+It will be much easier to move your fields settings between site versions (dev/production).
+* Export Fields Settings
+* Import Fields Settings

-PLEASE FEEL FREE TO CONTACT ME IF YOU FIND ANY BUGS/ISSUES!
+FILL FREE TO CONTACT ME IF YOU FIND ANY BUGS/ISSUES!

-**ISSUE TRACKER**
+**ISSUES TRACKER**
-I've installed GitHub repo for this plugin.
-Git is a great repo with many features I can use as branches and also it has nice issue tracker.
-So I've listed known bugs and future features there.
+I've setup github repo for this plugin.
+Git is great repo with many features i can use as branches and also it has nice issue tracker.
+So i listed known bugs and future features there.
 You can post new bugs or feature requests for me there. https://github.com/aprokopenko/justcustomfields/issues

 == Installation ==

 1. Download, unzip and upload to your WordPress plugins directory
-2. Activate the plugin from WordPress Administration Panel
+2. Activate the plugin within you WordPress Administration Backend
 3. Go to Settings > Just Custom Fields
-4. Choose Standard/Custom Post Type you want to edit custom fields for
+4. Choose Standard/Custom Post Type you want to edit custom fields
 5. Create Fieldset
-6. Add fields to the fieldset
+6. Add fields to the fieldset.

 To use values from these fields in your theme, you can use usual post meta functions such as: